PRICEY IN PROVO?

 SCHOLARSHIPS AND LOANS

 Marriott and Missouri Trulaske were among a handful of schools that did not divulge data on scholarships — that is, percentage of students receiving merit- or need-based aid.
-But most schools did, as well as the average amount their students receive.
+But most schools did, as well as the average amount their students receive on an annual basis.
 Tops on the percentage of students getting aid: SMU Cox, where every student — yes, 100% — receives merit-based scholarships, according to Anna Martinez, director of media relations.
 The scholarships average $32,704.

 Other schools with high numbers of scholarship recipients include Indiana Kelley (93.2%, $9,338), the College of New Jersey School of Business (93%, $10,360), and Denver University’s Daniels College of Business (86%, $25,635).
 The percentages and amounts can be explained by the cost of attending each school: $173,362 out-of-state for Kelley, $165,455 out-of-state for Jersey, and $226,061 for Daniels.
 Meanwhile, the school reporting the fewest students receiving some form of scholarship aid was costly Emory University’s Goizueta Business School, with a four-year price tag of $247,892.
 Goizueta reports only 28% of students receiving scholarships — though the average amount, $32,720, is seventh among schools that reported a figure.